 MS: Yes, what I’m doing with Souldcrane is definitely different to what I’ve done with big bands.
 With Soulcrane I was looking to do something that was small and intimate, I think I can best describe Soulcrane as “chamber jazz’.

 AR: For sure, let’s come back to Soulcrane a little later.
 I first wanted to speak a little more about the Big Band side of things.
-You mentioned you studied “lead trumpet” in Amsterdam, playing lead is a real speciality, tell me what drew you to this?
+You mentioned you studied “lead trumpet” in Amsterdam, playing lead is a real specialty, tell me what drew you to this?

 MS: Well, it all started when I realized that I could play high and loud.
 Here in Germany we have a huge Big Band tradition and there are bands in almost all cities where you can learn and get experience.
 So I found I was being called for lead trumpet a lot and in that time I really learned a lot, especially at the many of the workshops I attended.